steltenpower/PowerGists/animation.md

 - anything from the web.
 Dynamic things too.
 - RUNNING CODE blocks.
 Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues in the same shared document doing their magic.

-In my order of preference:

-_[icons for Jupyter, Rstudio Rnotebooks, Observable Notebooks]_
+Try one (in my order of preference): _[icons for Jupyter, Rstudio Rnotebooks, Observable Notebooks]_

 _psst: Notebooks can be exported to stone tablet format (also known as PDF)._